 Uyar was briefly jailed due to his accounting contract with some companies seized over their links to the Gulen movement, in June, 2016.
 Having spent some time behind bars in pre-trial detention on charges of abetting a terror group, he was released on judicial control.
 A month after his release, Uyar was arrested once more, to spend nearly 2 years in jail on similar charges this time around, Yeni Hamle online news portal reported in March, this year.

-Several Twitter accounts said Uyar has been suffering from 4 different medical problems including a brain tumour and valvular heart disease, all of which have caused him to lose 52 kilograms over the past 22 months in pre-trial detention in Giresun prison.
+Several Twitter accounts said Uyar has been suffering from 4 different medical problems including goiter, vitamin deficiency and reflux, all of which have caused him to lose 52 kilograms over the past 22 months in pre-trial detention in Giresun prison.

 Main opposition Republican Peoples’ Party (CHP) deputy Sezgin Tanrikulu has constantly urged the government to release Uyar for medical treatment, to no avail.